GetYourGuide Finds You Leisure Activities at Your Travel Destination

 Reck said partnerships with companies like Tripadvisor and Kayak—and more than a thousand others–extend the reach of his company’s content well beyond the site.
 In the past year, about 70% of bookings occurred directly through GetYourGuide.com, and 30% from partner sites, he reports.

-The Germany-based entrepreneur said it took about six months to lock in the Series A funding.
-“We had several term sheets, and it ended up being a competitive deal, but believe me as a European entrepreneur, you have to really prove yourself to get American investors to trust and be interested in you,” he noted.
+“We had several term sheets, and it ended up being a competitive deal, but believe me as a European entrepreneur, you have to really prove yourself to get American investors to trust and be interested in you”— Johannes Reck said it took about six months to lock in the Series A funding

 Investor Alex Finkelstein observed that ultimately his firm decided to back the company because of the entrepreneur’s ability to build a revenue-generating site and popular brand in Europe with very little funding, and to recruit incredible talent to the company against stiff competition from local tech companies, startups and even banks where it started in Zurich in 2009.